jmukamani/alu-AirBnB_clone/README.md

 AirBnB Clone - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+The console is the first segment of the AirBnB project.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

 Functionalities of this command interpreter:
 Create a new object (ex: a new User or a new Place)